 ENGL 334 Chaucer: Close study of the works of Geoffrey Chaucer, with special emphasis on The Canterbury Tales.
 The student gains facility in reading and understanding the Middle English text of Chaucer, and comes to an appreciation of Chaucer’s mind and literary art in the context of late fourteenth-century Catholic culture.

 ENGL 341 Renaissance English Literature: Survey of dramatic and non-dramatic prose and verse literature up to 1660.
-Among the important authors studied are St. Thomas More, Sir Thomas Wyatt, Henry Howard, earl of Surrey, Sir Philip Sidney, Edmund Spenser, Christopher Marlowe, William Shakespeare (non-dramatic works), Ben Jonson, and the early Milton.
+Among the important authors studied are St. Thomas More, Sir Thomas Wyatt, Henry Howard, earl of Surrey, Sir Philip Sidney, Edmund Spenser, William Shakespeare (non-dramatic works), Ben Jonson, John Donne and the early Milton.

-ENGL 342 Restoration and Eighteenth-Century English Literature (1660-1798): A survey of the major poets, dramatists, and prose authors, exclusive of the great novelists of the period, including John Dryden, Jonathan Swift, William Congreve, Alexander Pope, John Gay, Thomas Gray, Richard Brinsley Sheridan, Oliver Goldsmith, Samuel Johnson, and James Boswell.
+ENGL 342 Restoration and Eighteenth-Century English Literature (1660-1798): A survey of the major poets, dramatists, and prose authors, exclusive of the great novelists of the period, including John Dryden, Jonathan Swift, William Congreve, Alexander Pope, Thomas Gray, Richard Brinsley Sheridan, Oliver Goldsmith, and Samuel Johnson.

-ENGL 343 Shakespeare: Comedies and Romances: Study of a representative selection from the comedies and romances, including the so-called “problem comedies.”
+ENGL 343 Shakespeare: Comedies and Romances: Study of a representative selection from the comedies and romances.
 Includes study of Shakespeare’s enduring dramaturgy and thematics.
 This course or ENGL 344 is required for the Literature major.

 ENGL 344 Shakespeare: Histories and Tragedies: Study of a representative selection of Shakespeare’s English history (“chronicle”) plays and tragedies.
 Emphasis is placed not only on Shakespeare’s technical brilliance as a poet and dramatist, but also on his handling of universal themes and on his roots in the traditional Christian culture of England as well as of Catholic Europe.
 This course or ENGL 343 is required for the Literature major.

-ENGL 362 English Victorian Literature (1832-1901): A survey of major verse and prose of the Victorian Era in England.
-Included are such authors as Thomas Carlyle, Robert Browning, John Henry Newman, Alfred Lord Tennyson, John Ruskin, Matthew Arnold, Gerard Manly Hopkins, Walter Pater, and Rudyard Kipling.
+ENGL 362 English Victorian Literature (1832-1901): A survey of major verse and prose of the a Victorian Era in England.
+Included are such authors as Thomas Carlyle, Robert and Elizabeth Barrett Browning, John Henry Newman, Alfred Lord Tennyson, John Ruskin, Matthew Arnold, Gerard Manley Hopkins, Charles Dickens, and Rudyard Kipling.

 ENGL 421 The English Novel: A survey of the emergence and development of the novel as a genre of English literature.
 Close attention is paid to the novel’s antecedents among other literary forms, its characteristic techniques in style and structure, and to the social conditions and philosophic outlook associated with the rise of the novel.
 Included are a selection of works by such authors as Defoe, Fielding, Richardson, Sterne, Scott, Austen, Thackeray, the Brontë sisters, Dickens, Trollope, George Eliot, Hardy, Conrad, Greene, or Waugh.